miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored three King's Way headrunners and fixed Red Spot door bug.
 Corrected netcafe sound schemes switch and fixed many streetlights.
 Switched badly fixed missing Tommy line with better fitting float.
+Fixed possible courier and warrens computer problems in Hollywood.
+Added missing XP if you found Ginger Swan before meeting courier.

+Abrams Jewelry:
++Added XP and a Masquerade redemption for dealing with the Gargoyle.
+Made Isaac give the reward for defeating the Tzimisce to all clans.
+Stopped instant teleport to King's Way Mansion after watching film.
+Made Isaac recognize the Tzimisce defeat even if you pissed him off.
+Fixed some Isaac bugs regarding Toreador and his King's Way reward.
+Reconstructed lip-sync for Dan's restored line and fixed another one.
+Isaac-Tzimisce dialogue line will disappear after quest is complete.
+Used money as alternative for Isaac's gift issue in the basic patch.
+Added Gargoyle quest states and fixed connected quest start issue.
+Made video victim's model unique and corrected ghoul sound group.

 Asp Hole:
 +Made you loose a Humanity point for making Ash exchange his clothes.